China opens new Hong Kong security agency headquarters

 "The Office for Safeguarding National Security of the Central People's Government in the Hong Kong Special Administrative Region was inaugurated here on Wednesday morning," China's official Xinhua news agency said.

-The new base is the Metropark Hotel, a skyscraper overlooking Hong Kong's Victoria Park.
+The new base is the Metropark Hotel, a skyscraper overlooking Hong Kong's Victoria Park, a location that has hosted protests for years, including an annual vigil each June marking Beijing's Tiananmen incident.

 A plaque bearing the security agency's name was unveiled early on Wednesday in front of Hong Kong government and police officials, an AFP reporter on the scene said.